Fresh Summer Rolls + Two Dipping Sauces

 - Prep Time: 15 min

 - 6 rice papers (preferably the circular sheets)

 - 2–3 medium carrots, cut into matchsticks or 1/4 inch sticks

 - 1/2 cucumber, cut into matchsticks or 1/4 inch sticks

-- 1/2 bell pepper (yellow, red and/or orange), thinly sliced
+- 1/2 bell pepper (yellow, red or orange), thinly sliced

 - 1/4 red cabbage, thinly sliced

-- greens of choice: leafy lettuce, pea shoots, spring salad mix or micro greens
+- 1 cup greens (leafy lettuce, pea shoots, spring salad mix or micro greens)

 - 8 oz. organic tofu (firm or extra firm), sliced (optional)

 - mint, small handful of leaves